Riverdale season 4: news, spoilers, release date, cast, trailers and everything you need to know

 With Riverdale season three now over, fans have been wondering where the teen drama will take us next.
 Season 4 of your favourite show has officially been renewed by The CW so it's time to start collecting the tea and gathering the hints.

 The ending of season 3 brought some surprising exits and some very surprising entrances and also teased a huge cliffhanger final scene that hinted at the possible death of Jughead.
 (Is Cole Sprouse leaving the show?!
 More on that in a sec...)
 The good news is that the Gargoyle King and Black Hood storylines are over but the bad news?
 The Farm appears to be still at large after "ascending" in the final episode.
 So what will happen next?

 The latest news?
-Luke Perry's death and Fred Andrews' fate will be addressed at the beginning of season 4.
+Luke Perry's death and Fred Andrews' fate will be addressed in the first episode of season 4.
 Speaking to Vanity Fair, Roberto Aguirre-Sacasa said: “We thought that rather than try to squeeze something in, we would let the season play out and then really do it justice and honor both Luke and Fred at the beginning of Season 4.”